ropensci/arkdb/cran-comments.md

 Dear CRAN maintainers,

-This bugfix release adds a few optional arguments to handle alternate file encoding types and table naming rules; see NEWS.md for details.
+This bugfix release generalizes the header mechanism for Postgres connections.
+See NEWS.md for details.

 ## Test environments